Small Cell Permits

-Effective September 1, 2017, the City of Plano has a new application process for small-cell facilities in the public right-of-way.
-This process allows for the installation of small-cell facilities on existing, new, privately-owned and publicly-owned structures (ex: traffic-signal poles and streetlight poles) within the public right-of-way.
+Effective September 1, 2017, the City of Plano has a new application process for small-cell facilities in the public right-of-way (ROW).
+This process allows for the installation of small-cell facilities on existing, new, privately-owned and publicly-owned structures (ex: traffic-signal poles and streetlight poles) within the public ROW.

 The new process is in accordance with Senate Bill 1004, Chapter 284, enacted by the State of Texas on June 9, 2017.
 Small-cell facilities are typically comprised of network nodes, antennas, associated wireless equipment, and transportation facilities.

 On December 18, 2018, the City of Plano’s Right of Way Ordinance was updated to comply with new federal regulations, FCC WT Docket No. 17-79.
 Please review for updated timelines, fees, and criteria: City of Plano Right-of-Way Ordinance.

 Engineering is currently updating its permit application and instructions for small cells in the ROW so the website and permit application will be changing in the next several months.
 This does not impact the requirements set forth in the ROW Ordinance.

 Determine Type of Project: Is it small cell and is it in the right-of-way?

 Before applying for the permits required for installation of small-cell facilities on new or existing structures within City of Plano public rights-of-way, determine if your project meets the definition of a small-cell facility in the Right-of-Way Ordinance.